cwebster61083/puppet-log-viewer/README.md

 # puppet-log-viewer

-Puppet Log Viewer is project for standing up an [ELK](https://www.elastic.co/what-is/elk-stack) stack in Docker and shipping Puppet support script logs for analysis.
+Puppet Log Viewer is a project for standing up an [ELK](https://www.elastic.co/what-is/elk-stack) stack in Docker and shipping Puppet support script logs for analysis.

 It utlizes the [docker-elk](https://github.com/deviantony/docker-elk) for creating the three Docker containers that compoise a dasic [ELK](https://www.elastic.co/what-is/elk-stack) stack.
 For addtional documentation please refer to [Elastic_Stack_on_Docker.md](Elastic_Stack_on_Docker.md) for additional details.